 A perennial favourite is the Hostelling International youth hostel, once the Ottawa jail.
 Not far from the jail is the Laurier House Historic Site, home of former Prime Minister Wilfrid Laurier.
 A bit further east in up and coming Vanier you can find the Wabano Centre for Aboriginal Health, an important place for Ottawa’s First Nations.

 If the world is your oyster, you want to visit the international section.
 Back on Sussex Drive you’ll notice the fairly new building of the Delegation of the Ismaili Imamat, built by the Aga Khan Foundation.
 Next door is the Lester B. Pearson Building, which houses Global Affairs Canada and not far from there is the Global Centre for Pluralism tucked away between the Royal Canadian Mint and the National Art Gallery.

 Indeed, a weekend is not enough, but taking a bicycle will allow you to make the best use of your time because distances are fairly short.
 Check the City of Ottawa website which buildings are open this year.

 Be prepared to do some homework: some of the buildings need registration due to high demand.
-But even if you are too late, just admiring many of the buildings from the bike is a great way to explore the city too.
+But even if you are too late, just admiring many of the buildings from the outside from your bike is a great way to explore the city too.
 Reserve your bikes in advance at Escape Bicycle Tours & Rentals today and be ahead of the game.
 If you want to see a lot in a short period of time consider renting an electric bike from us.
 Don’t forget to take that selfie and use #DoorsOpenOttawa, #MYOttawa and @biketoursottawa in your post.